 - How are you doing?

-- Have you talked with your employer?
+- Have you talked to your employer?

 - What does your treating physician say about your recovery and return to work?